Buffalo Estate Tax Lawyers

 Trusted Buffalo Estate Tax Lawyers

-At Friedman & Ranzenhofer, we provide WNY clients with a comprehensive range of estate and gift planning services, from advice regarding the appropriate estate planning structures to preparing the necessary estate and gift tax returns, and to advocating on your behalf in the event of a tax controversy.
+At Friedman & Ranzenhofer, our Buffalo estate tax lawyers provide clients throughout New York with a comprehensive range of estate and gift planning services, from advice regarding the appropriate estate planning structures to preparing the necessary estate and gift tax returns, and to advocating on your behalf in the event of a tax controversy.